Classical HCU Global Grants Program

 EOI:

-• Most grants are awarded at the level of $40000 USD, though exceptions can be made depending on the specific project.
-Researchers must agree to submit an interim project update halfway through the grant period (which is usually 12 months), and a final report at the end of the project.
-Awardees may also be asked to present results to the SAB and/or to the patient community at periodic meetings or webinars.
+• Researchers must agree to submit an interim project update halfway through the grant period (which is usually 12 months), and a final report at the end of the project.
+Awardees may also be asked to present results to the SAB and/or to the patient community at periodic meetings or webinars, and to publish the results.

-Global Scientific Advisory Board
+Scientific Advisory Board

 Professor Warren Kruger, (Chair of SAB); Ph.
 D, Full professor, Cancer Biology and Epigenetics program at Fox Chase Cancer Center, Philadelphia, PA, U.S. Read Professor Kruger's bio